takluyver/pynsist/doc/index.rst

        version=3.4.0

        [Include]
-       # Importable packages that your application requires, one per line
+       # Packages from PyPI that your application requires, one per line
+       # These must have wheels on PyPI:
-       packages = requests
+       pypi_wheels = requests==2.18.4
-            bs4
-            html5lib
+            beautifulsoup4==4.6.0
+            html5lib==0.999999999

        # Other files and folders that should be installed
        files = LICENSE